OVERVIEW

-The Educator Expense Tax Deduction allows teachers and certain academic administrators to deduct a portion of the costs of technology, supplies, and certain training.
+The Educator Expense Deduction allows teachers and certain academic administrators to deduct a portion of the costs of technology, supplies, and certain training.
 Here’s what teachers need to know about taking the Educator Expense Deduction on their tax returns.

-The Educator Expense Tax Deduction
+The Educator Expense Deduction

 Have you spent money this year stocking up on crayons, books and other supplies for your classroom?
 Have you taken classes to improve your teaching skills that were not paid for by your employer?
 If you’re an eligible educator, the Internal Revenue Service (IRS) may let you deduct some of these expenses from your taxes this year.